DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --token

 This argument specifies the API token for the desired web service.
-This is required for all three supported services.
+This is required for WMTS and MapsAPI services.

 ##### --credentials

 This argument specifies the user name and password for the WMTS services, that is `dgcs` and `evwhs`.
 The format is `--credentials username:password`.
-If only the user name is specified like `--credentials username`, the user fill be prompted for the password before _OpenSpaceNet_ will proceed.
+If only the user name is specified like `--credentials username`, the user will be prompted for the password before _OpenSpaceNet_ will proceed.
 In addition, credentials can be specified by setting the `OSN_CREDENTIALS` environment variable.